CraneSoftwrights/ubl-subset-schema/README.md

 # README

-The build process in this repository creates the suite of subset schema artefacts distilled from either UBL 2.2, or UBL 2.3 CSPRD02.
+The build process in this repository creates the suite of subset schema artefacts distilled from either UBL 2.1, UBL 2.2, or UBL 2.3 CSPRD02.
 It leverages [free developer tools made available by Crane Softwrights Ltd.](http://CraneSoftwrights.com/links/res-git.htm)

 The demonstration environment provided in this repository is included courtesy of the [DBE Core Oy Finland https://DBEcoreDemo.com](https://dbecore.com) project, with my many thanks.